-Dr. Mario El Kazzi is currently a group leader in energy storage in Electrochemistry Laboratory, Paul Scherrer Institut, Switzerland.
-He obtained his B.Sc.
-Université Joseph Fourier and his Ph.D from Ecole centrale de Lyon/Institut des Nanotechnologies de Lyon in 2007.
-He has had a number of post-doctoral positions, namely Institut des nanotechnologies de Lyon, Synchrotron SOLEIL, IBM Zurich Research Laboratory before joining PSI.
-Dr. Mario El Kazzi’s research incude such areas as batteries and solid oxide fuel with main interest that may broadly be described as surface science.
-He has expertise on X-ray Photoemission Spectroscopy (XPS), X-ray Photoemission Diffraction (XPD) and Molecular Beam Epitaxy (MBE).
+Dr. Mario El Kazzi is currently a group leader of “Battery Materials and Diagnostics” in the Electrochemistry Laboratory, at Paul Scherrer Institut (PSI), Switzerland.
+He obtained his B.Sc. at University Joseph Fourier – Grenoble – France and his Ph.D from Ecole centrale de Lyon – Institute of Nanotechnologies of Lyon (INL) in 2007.
+He has had a number of post-doctoral positions, namely, SOLEIL synchrotron at TEMPO beamline (2008-2010) and IBM Zurich Research Laboratory (2010-2013) before joining PSI.
+Dr. Mario El Kazzi’s research cover areas such as thin films for applications in semiconductor nanotechnologies and surface and interface of battery materials, with main interest that can broadly be described as surface science.
+He has expertise in Molecular Beam Epitaxy (MBE), X-ray Photoemission Spectroscopy (XPS), X-ray Photoemission Diffraction (XPD) and synchrotron facilities.

 Dr. Duncan Paul Fagg